Managing for Balance

 Shotgun Managed Deer Hunting is implemented within three programs, the Lottery-based Shotgun Managed Deer Hunting Program, the Cooperative Shotgun Managed Deer Hunting Program, and the Tenant-based Managed Deer Hunting Program.
 Park locations where hunting occurs is closed to the public for 24 hours on the day of the hunt.

-The Lottery-based Shotgun Managed Deer Hunting Program is open to public application following review of a pre-screening procedure.
-New applicants can download the Lottery-based Shotgun Managed Hunt – Pre-screening Packet (PDF.
-773kb) to apply.
+The Lottery-based Shotgun Managed Deer Hunting Program is open to the public application following a review of a pre-screening procedure.
+New applicants can download the Lottery-based Shotgun Managed Hunt Pre-screening Packet (PDF 225kb) to apply.
 The deadline for new Pre-screening Managed Hunt applicants is the first Friday in August, annually.

-As the Department of Parks has been increasingly charged, with finding ways to broaden its management impact on deer populations, through program expansion; we have recognized archery hunting as the next step necessary to providing increased deer management service to the citizens of Montgomery County.
-The Archery Hunting Program has proven to be a low impact and effective method of managing deer populations in the county.
+The Archery Hunting Program is a low impact and effective method of managing deer populations in the county.
 Archery hunting occurs from September – January, annually in select park locations in accordance with the Program Regulations.
 Park locations where hunting occurs remains open to the public during these times.

 To learn more about the Montgomery Parks managed deer hunting programs, please review the Frequently Asked Questions (FAQ’s).

-The M-NCPPC Department of Parks, Montgomery County, in order to reduce and maintain deer populations in accordance with the goals of the county’s deer management plan, conducts police-based sharpshooting in select parks during the period of January through February, annually.
+The M-NCPPC Department of Parks, Montgomery County, in order to reduce and maintain deer populations in accordance with the goals of the county’s deer management plan, conducts police-based sharpshooting in select parks during the period of February – March, annually.

-Deer population reductions are conducted from 6:00 PM until 6:00 AM while the parks are closed to the public.
+Deer population reductions are conducted from sunset until sunrise while the parks are closed to the public.
 Programming is designed with public safety being paramount.
 Police-based sharpshooting programs are directed and supervised by the Department’s Natural Resources Stewardship Section and Park Police Division.

 Deer are removed safely, humanely, and discreetly.
 The meat product of all deer harvested through Park Police Sharpshooting operations is donated to the Capital Area Food Bank for distribution to the region’s charitable organizations throughout the surrounding area.
-To date, the Department of Parks has donated nearly 200,000 pounds of venison (800,000 servings) to those in need.
-If you have any questions about this program, please review the Frequently Asked Questions (FAQ’s).
+To date, the Department of Parks has donated more than 330,000 pounds of venison (1,320,000 servings) to those in need.
+If you have any questions about this program, please review the Frequently Asked Questions (FAQs).